 - Post-op X-ray to show that normal alignment has been stabilized

 According to his online profile, he is also actively involved in the training of the next generation of doctors and orthopaedic surgeons in Singapore.
-He is appointed the Adjunct Assistant Professor in the Department of Orthopaedic Surgery in Yong Loo Lin School of Medicine, National University of Singapore as well as the core faculty of the orthopaedic residency program in National Healthcare Group (TTSH/ KTPH/ WH).
+He is appointed the Adjunct Assistant Professor in the Department of Orthopaedic Surgery in Yong Loo Lin School of Medicine, the National University of Singapore as well as the core faculty of the orthopaedic residency program in National Healthcare Group (TTSH/ KTPH/ WH).

 Review on Dr Henry Chan from DoctorXDentist